Poetry Writing Exercises in Space and Time

 Poetry is the most artistic form of writing.
 A poem can be concrete or abstract.
 It can be expressive or pensive.
 It can cover just about any subject imaginable.

-But the truth is that despite what poetry can be, it is most often used as a form of emotional self-expression, especially by young and new poets.
+But despite what poetry can be, it is most often used as a form of emotional self-expression, especially by young and new poets.
 When we’re feeling sad, angry, or elated, it’s easy to sit down and mold our emotions into words.
 It’s cathartic.

 Poets also tend toward writing about nature.
 Tributes, politics, religion, family, and romance are some of the most common topics that poets tackle.